Locally uniform random permutations with large increasing subsequences: Introduction

-then what can we say about the asymptotic behaviour of $\ell_N$ as $\Ntend$?
-The study of longest increasing subsequences has since then been a surprisingly fertile research subject with unexpected links to diverse areas of mathematics \cite{R15}.
-A solution to Ulam's problem was found by Kerov and Vershik; using objects called Young diagrams through Robinson-Schensted's correspondance, they obtained the following: \begin{theorem}[\cite{KV77}] \end{theorem} The asymptotic behaviour of the longest increasing subsequence in the uniform case is now well understood with concentration inequalities \cite{F98,T01} and an elegant asymptotic development \cite{BDJ99}.
-It is then natural to try and generalize \Cref{Ulam} to $\LIS\big(\sample_N(\mu)\big)$ for appropriate pre-permutons $\mu$.
-One of the first advances on this question was obtained by Deuschel and Zeitouni who proved: \begin{theorem}[\cite{DZ95}] If $\rho$ is a $C_b^1$, bounded below probability density on $\carre$ then:
+In the 60's, Ulam asked about the asymptotic behavior of $\ell_N$ as $N\to\infty$.
+The study of longest increasing subsequences has since then been a surprisingly fertile research subject with unexpected links to diverse areas of mathematics; see \cite{R15} for a review.
+A solution to Ulam's problem was found by Vershik and Kerov; using Young diagrams and the Robinson-Schensted's correspondence, they obtained the following: